rsksmart/devportal/docs/04-resources/06-guides/rsk-cli/command.md

 ---
 sidebar_position: 2
-sidebar_label: CLI Commands on RSK CLI
+sidebar_label: CLI Commands on Rootstock-CLI
-title: CLI Commands on RSK CLI
+title: CLI Commands on Rootstock-CLI
-description: "The RSK CLI (Command Line Interface) lets you manage your Rootstock wallet directly from the terminal.
+description: "The Rootstock-CLI  (Command Line Interface) lets you manage your Rootstock wallet directly from the terminal.
 Create, manage, and fund your wallet with RBTC (Rootstock Bitcoin) easily and securely."
-tags: [RSK CLI commands, guides, mainnet, testnet, rsk, rootstock, dApps, smart contracts, solidity]
+tags: [Rootstock-CLI  commands, guides, mainnet, testnet, rsk, rootstock, dApps, smart contracts, solidity]
 ---

-The **RSK CLI (Command Line Interface)** lets you manage your Rootstock wallet directly from the terminal.
+The **Rootstock-CLI  (Command Line Interface)** lets you manage your Rootstock wallet directly from the terminal.
 Create, manage, and fund your wallet with **RBTC (Rootstock Bitcoin)** easily and securely.

-With the RSK CLI, managing your wallet is simple.
+With the Rootstock-CLI , managing your wallet is simple.
 You can view saved wallets, switch between them, update wallet names, or delete wallets safely.
 Its user-friendly design ensures easy handling of all wallet tasks quickly and confidently from the terminal.

 ## Managing Your Wallet

-To begin managing your wallet using RSK CLI, run the following command in your terminal:
+To begin managing your wallet using Rootstock-CLI, run the following command in your terminal:

 ```
 rsk-cli wallet